Pupil Premium, Sports Grant and Swimming

-For the year 2021-2022, all schools in England received £1,345 per eligible student.
+All schools in England receive £1,345 per eligible student.
 During this academic year, they include: students currently on Free School Meals (FSM), students who have received FSM within the last 6 years (Ever6), students who are looked after (CLA) and children of service personnel.

 Further details can be found via the following linked document in the attachments below.

 The Government’s vision for PE and school sport, supported by the national partners is: